cdrummey216/whoami/whoami.md

 Which brings me to my second distillation.
 In my project, self-expression is described as a means to externalize the sense of self.
 And self-expression has many forms.
 It is the will to know, do, act, believe.
 So, I say that the body is an instrument of self.
 The will that knows, does, acts, and believes.
 In this way, the body is like a pencil to paper or a chisel to wood.
 A tool to be used by the mind to respond to a given present reality.

+The self defines its ends in the way it responds in all things via self-expression and, the ends (ie the result, what is achieved) is defined by the means by which is was achieved. _The self is to its ends as the ends is to its means._

 **The Golden Interpretation**

 In dev